paulrobello/parllama/README.md

 * Ability to use other AI providers like Open AI

 ## What's new
-* Fixed startup slowness when you have a lot of local models

 ### v0.3.4
 * Fixed slow startup when you have a lot of models available locally